I recently saw Luther Wright (and his band The Wrongs) at the Cameron House in Toronto. He was wearing the jacket from The Octopus Suit.

 I met Luther a few years back at Lee’s Palace when his former band Weeping Tile was playing a rare reunion show for a book launch benefit.
-I had admired Luther and The Wrongs’ bluegrass version of The Wall when it was a Big Hit.
+I had previously admired Luther and The Wrongs’ bluegrass version of The Wall when it was a Big Hit.
 I’d just gotten an old chainstitch embroidery machine and wanted to try making a Nudie-Style suit.

-More traditional country themes that seemed appropriate just weren’t working.
+More traditional country music themes that seemed appropriate just weren’t working.
 Looking at pictures of old Japanese textiles, I saw one with a big orange octopus, had an idea, and then found more inspiration in other works like this:

 And then, in the history of octopi as a symbol of protest, and pictures of real ones:

-Earlier this month at the Cameron, Luther and the band were previewing their new CD, Hearts and Lonely Hunters.
+At the Cameron, Luther and the band were previewing their new CD, Hearts and Lonely Hunters.
 He kindly included Wendy Suitmaker (that’s me) in the credits.
 The jacket looked great on the back room stage, with a robin’s egg blue snap shirt.
 The Octopus is always a big topic of conversation, along with some old time country music chat with Burke Carroll, the Wrongs’ most excellent steel player.

 The new topic this time was my allergies.
 Since I won’t be making suits anymore, I thought I’d do a blog about some of them here.
 It all began with a little obsession over the embroidered suits and clothes made famous by Rodeo Ben, Nathan Turk, Nudie Cohen, and the people who wore them.

 I had done quite a few tailored jackets before being able to spend some time working with a true Italian master tailor, Alphonso Preziosi, who was at the former Walter Beauchamp’s shop in Toronto for many decades.
 Alphonso started training in Italy at 8 years old.
 I learned to properly hand tailor a jacket from him.